WiTNY-Summer-Guild-2018/witny-summer-guild-2018.github.io/thursday.md

 * In your pair, discuss these three questions about the process so far:

-  * What are you worried about?
+  * What was/is hard about coding?
   * What do you feel confident about now that you didn't before Monday?
   * What's (at least) one thing you're excited to learn (eventually) that you don't know yet?

-  Write down the answers on a worksheet!
+  Write down the answers on your worksheet!

 ### Wrap-up & demo discussion